elixir-europe/rdmkit/pages/your_problem/storage.md

-## How to estimate computational resources for data processing and analysis?
+## How do you estimate computational resources for data processing and analysis?
 ### Description
 In order to process and analyse your data, you will need access to computational resources.
 This ranges from your laptop, over local compute clusters to High Performance Computing (HPC) infrastructures.
 However, it can be difficult to be able to estimate the amount of computational resource needed for a process or an analysis.